ESAT module 27 questions / 40 min / no calculator

 MM8.4

-This topic explores the 'vertex form' of a quadratic equation, y = a(x + b)² + c, which directly reveals the graph's key features.
-Understanding how the parameters a, b, and c transform the basic y = x² parabola is crucial for quickly sketching graphs and identifying their turning points without a calculator.
+The 'vertex form' of a quadratic equation, y = a(x + b)² + c, directly reveals the graph's key features, and understanding how the parameters a, b, and c transform the basic y = x² parabola is crucial for quickly sketching graphs and identifying turning points without a calculator.

 Revise this topic ›